 Submitted by Taps Coogan on the 27th of February to The Sounding Line.

 According to data from the European Parliamentary Research Service, the economic productivity of EU citizens became significantly more unequal in the decade from 2004 to 2014.
 As the following graphic shows, the percentage of EU citizens generating less than 90% of the average GDP per capita (measured via Purchasing Power Standard) has risen from 38% in 2004 to 45% in 2014.
 Meanwhile, the percentage of people generating more than 105% of the average GDP shrunk from 44% in 2004 to 40% in 2014.
 The percentage of people generating between 91% and 105% of average GDP shrunk from 19% to 15%.
 In other words, a greater portion of the EU, both in terms of population and area, generated less than average GDP while a smaller portion generated average or above average.
-In order to get a distribution like that, where an increasing portion of the population is below average, those that are above average must be much farther above average.
 This means that the EU is comprised of an increasingly small collection of increasing productive areas surrounded by growing areas of lower than average productivity.
-This is essentially the definition of increasing economic inequality.
+This is essentially the definition of increasing geographic economic inequality.
 The only silver lining is that the lowest category, those producing less than 70% of average GDP, shrunk by 2%.

 As the following comparison shows, the polarization in many countries has been unmistakable: